ferozalizada/sentence-sorter/README.md

 My first approach was to use regex to fetch all the sentences and dissect those in Quotations into separate sentences but it needed some error handling and so I used the premade library to avoid re-inventing the wheel.

+Basically the script uses the ShortStory.txt from the root directory and then writes the output into `output.txt`

 Basically the first iteration made a text from turn like this:

 #### Before